FEUP-LEIC-ES-2022-23/2LEIC16T5/docs/ProductVision.md

  ### Main Features

   - Login - Access your data in multiple devices
+  - Register Expenses - Keep track of your expenses
-  - Register Expenses/Income - Keep track of your expenses/income
+  - Register Income - Keep track of your income
   - Photo recognition - Allow to take a photo of the recipt, instead of manually inserting the expense
   - Budgeting - Set a monthly/yearly budget for spending/saving in certain categories
   - Personal Statistics - Graphical interface for showing expenses by category and time period